Statistical hypothesis test: Clairvoyant card game

-To slightly formalize intuition: radioactivity is suspected if the Geiger-count with the suitcase is among or exceeds the greatest (5% or 1%) of the Geiger-counts made with ambient radiation alone.
-This makes no assumptions about the distribution of counts.
-Many ambient radiation observations are required to obtain good probability estimates for rare events.

-The test described here is more fully the null-hypothesis statistical significance test.
-The null hypothesis represents what we would believe by default, before seeing any evidence.
-Statistical significance is a possible finding of the test, declared when the observed sample is unlikely to have occurred by chance if the null hypothesis were true.
-The name of the test describes its formulation and its possible outcome.
-One characteristic of the test is its crisp decision: to reject or not reject the null hypothesis.
-A calculated value is compared to a threshold, which is determined from the tolerable risk of error.

 Variations and sub-classes

 Statistical hypothesis testing is a key technique of both frequentist inference and Bayesian inference, although the two types of inference have notable differences.
 Statistical hypothesis tests define a procedure that controls (fixes) the probability of incorrectly deciding that a default position (null hypothesis) is incorrect.
 The procedure is based on how likely it would be for a set of observations to occur if the null hypothesis were true.
 This probability of making an incorrect decision is not the probability that the null hypothesis is true, nor whether any specific alternative hypothesis is true.
 This contrasts with other possible techniques of decision theory in which the null and alternative hypothesis are treated on a more equal basis.

 One naïve Bayesian approach to hypothesis testing is to base decisions on the posterior probability, but this fails when comparing point and continuous hypotheses.
 Other approaches to decision making, such as Bayesian decision theory, attempt to balance the consequences of incorrect decisions across all possibilities, rather than concentrating on a single null hypothesis.
 A number of other approaches to reaching a decision based on data are available via decision theory and optimal decisions, some of which have desirable properties.
 Hypothesis testing, though, is a dominant approach to data analysis in many fields of science.
 Extensions to the theory of hypothesis testing include the study of the power of tests, i.e. the probability of correctly rejecting the null hypothesis given that it is false.
 Such considerations can be used for the purpose of sample size determination prior to the collection of data.